 Sun 9pm PT, Mon Mid ET on KHMB-AM and FM (Half Moon Bay, CA)

 Mon 10pm ET, 7pm PT on The Radio Slot Network (San Francisco, CA)

 Replays various times throughout the week on the Entertainment Channel at PWRNetwork

 Tape us now, listen to us later, using DAR.fm/tvconfidential

 Also available as a podcast via iTunes, Spreaker, FeedBurner, SoundCloud, Stitcher, YouTube and other platforms

 Like our Fan Page at www.facebook.com/tvconfidential

-If you listen to TV CONFIDENTIAL, and like what you’ve heard, please consider supporting our efforts by becoming a patron of our show through Patreon.
-It’s easy to do, it does not cost much, plus you can receive some cool rewards (such as coupons that will allow you to download up to six free programs every month from the TV CONFIDENTIAL Archives store).
-For more information, please visit www.Patreon.com/tvconfidential… and thanks!
+If you listen to TV Confidential, and like what you hear, please consider supporting our efforts by becoming a patron of our show through Patreon.
+It’s easy to do, it will not cost you much, plus you’ll receive some cool rewards every month.
+To find out more, please visit https://www.patreon.com/tvconfidential (where you can also listen to the last few shows on demand, for free)… and thank you!

 MAILING LIST ADVISORY: You have received this message because you have expressed interest in the books of Ed Robertson or in news about upcoming guests on TV Confidential.
 No one is placed on this list without their consent, nor will anyone’s name be distributed to any additional email lists.
 If you do not wish to receive further updates, please reply with the message “Remove” and we will take your address off the list promptly.